Red Light Therapy and Vulvar Lichen Sclerosus

 (My recommended Red Light Products for women’s health - hand held laser for VLS

-In this case PBM uses red and near-infrared light to stimulate cellular within the tissues.
+Red light therapy/photobiomodulation for lichen sclerosus uses red and near-infrared light to stimulate cellular within the tissues.
 We start at the tiniest common denominator - your cells, and when we give them more energy for healing and reducing inflammation the tissues of the vulva can heal.
 It's like giving your cells a little TLC to help them reduce inflammation, soothe pain, and start the repair process.
 This is NOT a CO2 laser - there is no burning, no cutting, no downtime - just gentle light on your bits for a few minutes a week for several weeks.
-The Solasta Laser can be used to reduce discomfort and improve collagen production in the area.
+The Solasta Handheld Laser can be used to reduce discomfort and improve collagen production in this sensitive area.

 Solasta handheld laser for vulvar lichen sclerosus photobiomodulation therapy.